 The central role played by emotional health and well-being is increasingly recognised in our world today.
 At OHS we take this seriously.
 That’s why we have worked so hard to ensure that every day in the Pre-Prep is nurturing and supportive, as well as intellectually stimulating.

 One of the most distinctive things about our Pre-Prep site at Woodstock Road is that it is just the right size.
-We only cater for three year groups on this site, from Reception to Year 2, after which girls move onto the bigger site at Bardwell Road.
-As such, everyone knows everyone and we all feel like a family where everyone’s needs are always looked out for.
+We only cater for three year groups on this site, from Reception to Year 2, after which the girls move to the bigger site on Bardwell Road.
+Everyone knows everyone and we all feel like a family where everyone’s needs are always catered for.

 This is especially true of our Early Years classes.
-Here the two teaching groups are based right next door to each other, and the doors are often left open so girls can go next door if necessary, and always feel they are part of a safe, open and harmonious environment.
+Here, the two teaching groups are based right next door to each other, and the doors are often left open so girls can go next door if necessary, enabling them to always feel part of a safe, open and harmonious environment.

 We believe it is vital to develop strong social skills at this early age, which is why our ethos in Reception encourages kindness and consideration for others, above all.

-Alongside care for others, we also focus on making sure the girls know the importance of caring for their own mental and physical wellbeing.
-That is why we work so hard to teach resilience and practical, versatile skills to deal with their own mental and emotional well-being right from day one.
+We also focus on making sure the girls know the importance of looking after their own mental and physical well-being.
+That is why we work so hard to teach resilience and practical, versatile skills to enable them to understand their own mental and emotional health right from day one.